 Step 3: Scoop Out the Insides

-Once the shell is removed, scoop the spongy center that is usually filled with seeds.
+Once the shell is removed, slice the gourd in half, revealing the spongy center.
+Then, scoop the spongy center that's usually filled with seeds.

 Step 4: Cube the Flesh